Framework

 Competences LT1 Beginner LT2 Advanced Learner LT3 Early career professional LT4 Advanced professional LT5 Expert

-can select appropriate types of assessment can apply appropriate types of assessment
+selection of types of assessment - - knows types of assessment can select appropriate types of assessment can apply appropriate types of assessment

 comparison of translations can recognize differences between translations can interpret differences between translations of the same text can evaluate differences between translations can practise translation criticism -